gensx-inc/gensx/examples/self-modifying-code/README.md

 4. Modifies it's source code to match the goal state
 5. Runs tests to verify the changes
 6. Starts a new version of itself to continue the work
-7. Spins itself down and allows the new agent to take control

 ![Self-Modifying Code Agent](https://card-images.netrunnerdb.com/v2/large/03046.jpg)